Bit-Pitt/ActiveLearning/README.md

 # ActiveLearning
-implementation of a active learning uncertainty sampling
+Implementation of a active learning uncertainty sampling This is an a simple example, it will use two different type un uncertainty sampling for multi-label problem.